circlefin/recibo/README.md

 # Recibo

 ## License
 This work is licensed under `SPDX-License-Identifier: Apache-2.0`.
-It has not beed audited, comes with no guarantees, and is provided as is.
+It has not been audited, comes with no guarantees, and is provided as is.
 Use at your own risk.

 ## About